bzhan/holpy/smt/veriT/README.md

 ## Run tests
 We have collected several examples for each theory in the folder `./smt/veriT/example/`.

-You can run all the tests via:
+You can run run a selection of examples from SMT-LIB via:

 `python -m smt.veriT.run_smt_file OPTION`